Legal tender has a very complicated and narrow meaning… Basically, legal tender is any form of payment that the law accepts.

 In England, legal tender is Royal Mint coins and Bank of England notes.
 They’re probably what you use most anyway!

 A lot of every day transactions don’t use legal tender though.
-You can agree to accept any form of payment for anything you like – it doesn’t have to be coins or notes, it can also be check of credit cards you get online and that you enjoy a signup bonus when you get them.
+You can agree to accept any form of payment for anything you like – it doesn’t have to be coins or notes.

 For example, some adults might pay for things using debit or credit cards.

 While card payment isn’t technically ‘legal tender’, it is a quick, easy, and safe way to pay for things, so most shops accept card payments.

 There are other forms of currency although these aren’t legal tender either.

 You might have heard of Bitcoin, which is a digital currency that no one person or bank controls.